Design System Implementation

 Each standardized template was converted into a dedicated Jira ticket to track the redesign work.
 These tickets included the template definition, associated workflow screens, and estimated effort derived from the scoring framework.
 Organizing the work this way allowed the redesign to be executed systematically rather than redesigning each screen individually.

-Workflow wireframes created by subject matter experts were used to capture functional requirements during early discovery.
+Example workflow wireframe created by a subject matter expert during requirements gathering.
 Terminology and content have been generalized for NDA compliance.

 Applying Templates to Workflow Screens